SDMourtas/BWASD/README.md

 # BWASD
-A Bio-inspired Neural Network for Loan Approval Classification Implementation of a 3-layer feed-forward neural network model that is trained using a bio-inspired weights-and-structure-determination (BWASD) algorithm for loan approval classification.\
+A Bio-inspired Neural Network for Credit and Loan Approval Classification Implementation of a 3-layer feed-forward neural network model that is trained using a bio-inspired weights-and-structure-determination (BWASD) algorithm for credit and loan approval classification.\
 The purpose of this package is to determine whether or not to approve a loan through a BWASD neural network.\
-The main articles used are the followings:
+The main article used is the following:
 *	S.D.
 Mourtas, V.N.
 Katsikis, P.S.
 Stanimirovic and L.A.
-Kazakovtsev, "Loan Approval Classification Using a Bio-inspired Neural Network," (submitted)
+Kazakovtsev, "Credit and Loan Approval Classification Using a Bio-inspired Neural Network," (submitted)

 Also, the kit includes the following four datasets:
 *	Loan-Approval-Prediction.csv, taken from https://www.kaggle.com/datasets/ninzaami/loan-predication?resource=download